talbash/QPTforRBM/README.md

 ## MINRES-QLP
 The code uses MINRES-QLP, an implementation of a conjugate-gradient type method for solving sparse symmetric/Hermitian linear equations.
 MINRES-QLP algorithm C++ implementation is based on the MATLAB code available [here](https://web.stanford.edu/group/SOL/software/minresqlp/).
+To help our implementaiton, we make use of the SimpleVector implementation by Umberto Villa, Michael Saunders, Santiago Akle.